Sylvester Comprehensive Cancer Center/University of Miami Miami, Florida

 Exploring how an individual’s neighborhood environment impacts their breast cancer development and growth.

-Drs.
-Kesmodel, Goel, and their colleagues are leveraging epidemiologic and genomic data from the ongoing Miami Breast Cancer Disparities Study, a prospective longitudinal cohort study with 280 breast cancer biospecimens and validated survey data on perceived neighborhood stress.
-They are utilizing samples from this large and diverse cohort of patients (approximately 55 percent Hispanic, 20 percent Black, 21 percent White) to map the cellular and molecular mechanisms by which neighborhood disadvantage leads to aggressive tumor biology.
-In the last year, they evaluated 150 samples, specifically focusing on two proteins—CD-34 and LYVE-1—that are associated with TME aggressiveness.
-In addition, clinical and long-term outcome data have been collected for these 150 patients.
+Drs Kesmodel and Goel and their colleagues are leveraging epidemiologic and genomic data from the ongoing Miami Breast Cancer Disparities Study, a prospective longitudinal cohort study with 280 breast cancer biospecimens and validated survey data on perceived neighborhood stress.
+Samples from this large and diverse cohort of patients (approximately 55 percent Hispanic, 20 percent Black, 21 percent White) are being utilized to map the cellular and molecular mechanisms by which neighborhood disadvantage leads to aggressive tumor biology, specifically tumor drivers correlated with disadvantaged neighborhoods.
+In the last year, the research team stained 108 samples for proteins associated with TME aggressiveness—CD31, CD68, and LYVE-1.
+Neighborhood surveys and clinical and long-term outcome data for these 108 patients were collected.
+Analysis is ongoing.

 Susan Kesmodel, MD is a Professor of Clinical Surgery in the Division of Surgical Oncology, Department of Surgery at the University of Miami, Miller School of Medicine.
 Dr. Kesmodel received her medical degree from the University of Pennsylvania, Perelman School of Medicine and completed a residency in general surgery at the Hospital of the University of Pennsylvania and a fellowship in surgical oncology at MD Anderson Cancer Center.